-In view of the problems with diagnoses, many researchers and clinicians are moving away from using them, and recent high-profile reports have recommended this.
-55, 56
+In view of the problems with diagnoses, many researchers and clinicians are moving away from using them, and recent high-profile reports have recommended this.^{63, 64}

-After an extensive review of the evidence, the Schizophrenia Commission, despite its name, advocated 'extreme caution in making a diagnosis of schizophrenia as it can generate stigma and unwarranted pessimism'.
-There is an ongoing 'Inquiry into the Schizophrenia Label'.
-58
+After an extensive review of the evidence, the Schizophrenia Commission, despite its name, advocated 'extreme caution in making a diagnosis of schizophrenia as it can generate stigma and unwarranted pessimism'.65 There is an ongoing 'Inquiry into the Schizophrenia Label' (www.schizophreniainquiry.org) which has reported that many people feel that they have been harmed by being given the diagnosis.
+Many felt that it had caused them more distress than their original difficulties.66

 The British Psychological Society (BPS) has stated that 'clients and the general public are negatively affected by the continued and continuous medicalisation of their natural and normal responses to their experiences; responses which undoubtedly have distressing consequences ... but which do not reflect illnesses so much as normal individual variation...
-This misses the relational context of problems and the undeniable social causation of many such problems'.
-The BPS Division of Clinical Psychology (DCP) has explicitly criticised the current systems of psychiatric diagnosis such as DSM-5 and ICD-10.
-October 11 has suggested that we need 'a paradigm shift in relation to the experiences that these diagnoses refer to, towards a conceptual system not based on a 'disease' model!
+This misses the relational context of problems and the undeniable social causation of many such problems.67 The BPS Division of Clinical Psychology (DCP) has explicitly criticised the current systems of psychiatric diagnosis such as DSM-5 and ICD-10.^{68, 69} It has suggested that we need 'a paradigm shift in relation to the experiences that these diagnoses refer to, towards a conceptual system not based on a 'disease' model'.70

-This suggestion has attracted widespread support and a 'Global Summit on Diagnostic Alternatives' has been set up.63 The DCP has suggested one alternative for use in clinical practice: an approach called 'collaborative formulation'64 which is described in Section 8 of this report.
+This suggestion has attracted widespread support and a 'Global Summit on Diagnostic Alternatives' has been set up.71 The DCP has suggested one alternative for use in clinical practice: an approach called 'collaborative formulation'72 which is described in Section 8 of this report.
 Formulations explore the personal meaning of the events, relationships and social circumstances of someone's life, and of their current experiences or distress.
-The person experiencing the difficulty works together with the professional to develop a hypothesis, or best guess, which can provide a basis for finding a way forward.
-65 Unlike a diagnosis, formulation is based on the assumption that however extreme, unusual or overwhelming the nature of that distress '...at some level it all makes sense'.
-Formulations are an answer to the 'brain or blame' dilemma mentioned above: they make sense of problems in a way that neither implies that people are to blame, nor that their problems are 'all in the mind.
+The person experiencing the difficulty works together with the professional to develop a hypothesis, or best guess, which can provide a basis for finding a way forward.73 Unlike a diagnosis, formulation is based on the assumption that however extreme, unusual or overwhelming the nature of that distress '...at some level it all makes sense'.74 Formulations are an answer to the 'brain or blame' dilemma mentioned above: they make sense of problems in a way that neither implies that people are to blame, nor that their problems are 'all in the mind'.
 As we will go on to discuss, a huge range of factors contribute to distress, and there are no simple causes.
 Each person's problems, and the causes of their problems, are different.
 Perhaps the analogy of poverty is helpful - all kinds of people find themselves in financial difficulty, for all kinds of reasons.
 We wouldn't diagnose an 'illness' of poverty, we wouldn't assume that the causes are the same in every case, and we wouldn't assume that people are always to blame for their financial troubles.
 Each case is different, each case is a serious problem that needs to be understood and responded to, but neither 'diagnosis' nor blame is appropriate.